Board of Directors

 Anita Kealey Brannian

-Dan Edmonds is Senior Vice President – Design Director and a partner at Lawrence and Schiller, Inc., the Dakota’s largest advertising and marketing communications firm.
+Dan Edmonds is Senior Vice President – Design Director and a partner at Lawrence and Schiller, Inc., the region’s largest advertising and marketing communications firm.
 An Iowa native, he is a graduate of Iowa State University and resides in Sioux Falls with his wife Barbara.

 Alex Hagen is an attorney at Cadwell Sanford Deibert & Garry LLP.
 He graduated from the University of Chicago with a B.A. in English Literature.
 While teaching high school, he obtained an M.Ed from Montana State University and then attended law school at the University of South Dakota.
 Alex’s interest in the arts is wide-ranging.
 He has edited and contributed to poetry anthologies published by Scurfpea Press and has been published in webzines such as the Awl and the Classical.
-He is a South Dakota native and currently lives in Sioux Falls with his wife and daughter.
+He is a South Dakota native and currently lives in Sioux Falls with his family.

 Joy Schroeder graduated from Northwestern College in Orange City, IA with a degree in accounting.
 She has previously worked as an accountant at POET and the Sioux Falls Catholic Schools and is currently working as a credit analyst at The First National Bank in Sioux Falls.
 She enjoys spending time with family and friends, sewing, reading, bowling, swimming and playing volleyball.